Prevter/BetterCrashlogs/about.md

 - [x] Ability to continue execution (may crash again)
 - [x] Motivational quotes (like in Minecraft)
 - [x] Base game method names (no more GeometryDash.exe+0x123456)

+## Planned Features
 - [ ] Fetch .pdb files from mod's GitHub repository (if available)
 - [ ] Basic disassembly view (using Zydis)
+- [ ] Add a settings menu to configure the theme/font size